Technology partnership brings drones and manpower to disaster response

 “Axon Aid, both the drone team and the recovery team, were a major asset when they deployed into the Southwest Telegraph and Mescal fire response,” said Southwest Division EDS Director Jeannette Aird.
 “Their team was amazing and flexible.”

 Axon Aid, the charitable arm of Scottsdale, Arizona-based public safety technology company Axon, supports first responders through its drone team and recovery volunteers in addition to other resources.
 The partnership, which is open to all divisions and territories in the U.S., launched June 1.
-Longstanding Salvation Army Southwest Advisory Board Member and National Advisory Board Member Marlene Rex-Cox helped to connect the organizations.
+Longstanding Salvation Army Southwest Advisory Board Member and National Advisory Board Member Marlene Klotz-Collins helped to connect the organizations.

 “What was really apparent when we were in Globe, Arizona, for the fires, is that we were a much stronger force as partners,” said Bella Giannini, Axon Senior Manager of Customer Loyalty.
 “It’s us coming as a unit…This first deployment just really showed us there is so much potential.”